-The Congregation of the Sisters of Our Lady of Mercy has embarked on a further expansion of the Shrine of The Divine Mercy in Kraków-Łagiewniki.
-The Congregation plans to build a further complex, dedicated for use as follows: provision for pilgrims and Apostles of The Divine Mercy; to house the St. Sister Faustina multimedia museum; for scientific research purposes, a library, archives, documentation of the veneration of The Divine Mercy; and, finally, for the “Misericordia” publishing house.
+The Congregation of the Sisters of Our Lady of Mercy has embarked on a redevelopment project for the Kraków Shrine of Divine Mercy at Łagiewniki.
+We are planning to build new facilities for pilgrims and Apostles of the Divine Mercy to accommodate the St. Faustina multimedia museum, a scholarship and research centre, a library, archives to hold records of the devotion to the Divine Mercy; and for the Misericordia Publishing House.

-Donations for the expansion may be paid into the following bank accounts:
+Donations for the project may be paid into the following bank accounts:

 Zgromadzenie Sióstr Matki Bożej Miłosierdzia